teaching-js/js-primer/content/dom.md

 #### `this` binding

-Usually the keyword `this` refers to the object which owns the current function being run.
-By default this is the window object.
-Outside of a function `this` still refers to the window object.
+We've covered the basics of `this` in the previous notes, but to recap, `this` refers to the _enclosing_ object.
 When the function is in a object, this refers to the object itself.
-This is similar to how python implements `self` and java implements `this`
+This is similar to how python implements `self` and java implements `this`.
+But context matters!

 ```js
 console.log(this) // window